abhinavvijay74/FN/README.md

-# easfarmer
+# FarmNest
-# simple project that removes the middleman which is involved between farmer and buyer.
+# Farmnest Platform is to connect farmers with the
+buyers, Buyers registers on this platform and chooses the area from where he wants to buy the product.